JercSi/Word-Search-Puzzle/README.md

 Example and the guide
 ================
-Example and the guide will be available on http://www.jerc.si soon.
+Example and the guide will is available on http://www.jerc.si/word-search-puzzle/.

 History
 ================